TDS-PU Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• DISH Revenue Impact: DISH's revenue is excluded from 2026 guidance, with any settlements considered upside potential.
+• DISH Revenue Impact: Confirmed that DISH revenues are excluded from 2026 guidance, with any settlements viewed as potential upside.

-• Spectrum Monetization: C-band spectrum is viewed as highly valuable, with ongoing efforts to monetize it without urgency to sell.
+• Spectrum Monetization: The C-band spectrum is viewed as highly valuable, with ongoing efforts to monetize it without being forced sellers.

-• Sales Strategy: TDS is focusing on improving sales channels and increasing penetration rates, particularly in multi-dwelling units.
+• Sales Strategy: The company is focusing on improving sales channels and increasing penetration rates, particularly in multi-dwelling units, to drive fiber customer growth.